-Hypothesis testing is the statistical process of either retaining a claim or belief made by a person that is usually about population parameters such as mean or proportion and we seek evidence from a sample for the support of the claim.
+Hypothesis testing is the statistical process of either retaining a claim or belief made by a person that is usually about population parameters such as mean or proportion.
+We seek evidence from a sample that supports the claim.

-The objective of hypothesis testing is to either reject or retain a null hypothesis.
+Hypothesis testing aims to either reject or retain a null hypothesis.
 In many cases, like in regression models, one would like to reject the null hypothesis to establish a significant relationship between the dependent and the independent variables.

 In the Goodness of fit test, which is used for checking whether the data follows a specific distribution or not, we would like to retain the null hypothesis.